php/php-langspec/spec/13-functions.md

 A [conditionally defined function](#general) must exist before any calls are made to that function.

+For generator functions, if the the return type is specified, it can only be one of:
+`Generator`, `Iterator` or `Traversable`.

 **Semantics**

 A *function-definition* defines a function called *name*.
 Function names